-Reinforced thermoplastic pipe consists of a thermoplastic liner overwrapped with unbounded aramid or glass fiber composites, then coated with thermoplastic.
+A reinforced thermoplastic pipe consists of a thermoplastic liner overwrapped with unbounded aramid or glass fiber composites, then coated with a thermoplastic.
 It is used in lower pressure and less demanding temperature applications compared to the fully bonded TCP (thermoplastic composite pipe).
-Although TCP pipes also consist of reinforced thermoplastic composites, quite similar as RTP pipes, they are suited to higher pressures and a greater temperature range for two reasons.
-First, some TCP uses higher performing thermoplastic resins, such as PEEK, and/or higher strength reinforcement like carbon fiber.
+Although TCP pipes also consist of reinforced thermoplastic composites, quite similar to RTP pipes, they are suited to higher pressures and a greater temperature range for two reasons.
+First, some TCP uses higher-performing thermoplastic resins, such as PEEK, and/or higher strength reinforcement like carbon fiber.
 Second, TCP layers are bonded to each other through melt-fusion, which yields higher performance properties than RTP made from the same materials.

-As is often the case with composites, the first such property is light weight — TCP weighs as little as one-tenth the weight of steel pipe — but the combination of light weight and flexibility of the pipe makes for a critical advantage: the pipe can be spooled on relatively small drums and subsea pallets.
-Because of this, smaller vessels can transport and install long spans of TCP — a logistical and economic boon in more remote offshore locations (for example, off the West African coast), where deployment of conventional heavy-lift vessels is a costly proposition.
+As is often the case with composites, the first such property is lightweight — TCP weighs as little as one-tenth the weight of steel pipe — but the combination of lightweight and flexibility of the pipe makes for a critical advantage: the pipe can be spooled on relatively small drums and subsea pallets.
+Because of this, smaller vessels can transport and install long spans of TCP — a logistical and economic boon in more remote offshore locations (for example, of the West African coast), where the deployment of conventional heavy-lift vessels is a costly proposition.
 Another cost-saving advantage created by the melt-fusing capacity of TCP is that the pipe can be terminated and end fittings installed onsite.